 ***TANGLEWOOD (full release)*** is freely available for download HERE.
 [Source: Ami Sector One]

-TRIVIA: In an Oct 2000 interview with Bernd Gmeineder, designer and original coder Ian Murray-Watson made these interesting comments about the game-
+TRIVIA: In an October 2000 interview excerpt with Bernd Gmeineder, game designer and original coder Ian Murray-Watson made these interesting comments about the game —

 Incidentally, the British TV cartoon series mentioned above that TANGLEWOOD was originally going to be based on was called "Willo the Wisp".